Analysts Offer Insights on Consumer Goods Companies: JM Smucker (SJM) and Nordstrom (JWN)

-Companies in the Consumer Goods sector have received a lot of coverage today as analysts weigh in on JM Smucker (SJM) and Nordstrom (JWN).
+Analysts have been eager to weigh in on the Consumer Goods sector with new ratings on JM Smucker (SJM) and Nordstrom (JWN).

 JM Smucker (SJM)

-Merrill Lynch analyst Bryan Spillane maintained a Hold rating on JM Smucker today and set a price target of $124.00.
-The company’s shares closed last Wednesday at $121.19, close to its 52-week high of $125.62.
+Barclays analyst Andrew Lazar maintained a Hold rating on JM Smucker on August 26 and set a price target of $125.00.
+The company’s shares closed last Thursday at $120.92, close to its 52-week high of $125.62.

-According to TipRanks.com, Spillane is a 3-star analyst with an average return of 1.6% and a 53.4% success rate.
-Spillane covers the Consumer Goods sector, focusing on stocks such as Constellation Brands, Molson Coors, and Kraft Heinz.
+According to TipRanks.com, Lazar is a 4-star analyst with an average return of 6.9% and a 62.5% success rate.
+Lazar covers the Consumer Goods sector, focusing on stocks such as Mondelez International, Lamb Weston Holdings, and McCormick & Company.

-The word on The Street in general, suggests a Hold analyst consensus rating for JM Smucker with a $118.67 average price target, implying a -2.8% downside from current levels.
-In a report released yesterday, Guggenheim also upgraded the stock to Hold with a $117.00 price target.
+Currently, the analyst consensus on JM Smucker is a Hold with an average price target of $120.00, which is a -1.2% downside from current levels.
+In a report issued on August 25, Guggenheim also upgraded the stock to Hold with a $117.00 price target.

 See today’s analyst top recommended stocks >>